freenet/freenet-core/docs/src/components/contracts.md

 4. **Apply Delta**: PeerA applies this received delta to its state using `update_state`.

-5. **Reverse Synchronization**: This process is repeated in the opposite.
+5. **Reverse Synchronization**: This process is repeated in the opposite direction.

 This approach allows peers to synchronize state over the network while minimizing data transfer.